-Classification of offence level to give penalty starting point

-Indicative elements of a low level offence

-Your experience as a student, which relates to the expectation that you should be aware of the seriousness of your actions:

-- You are a student in your first semester of a higher education course in the UK - There are significant cultural considerations and/or extenuating circumstances - You have no previous disciplinary record of cheating Type of Breach: - Considered technical
+Classification of offence level to give penalty starting point Indicative Your experience as a student, which relates to the expectation elements that you should be aware of the seriousness of your actions: of a low • You are a student in your first semester of a higher level education course in the UK offence There are significant cultural considerations and/or extenuating circumstances You have no previous disciplinary record of cheating Type of Breach: Considered technical Your intentions: Breach without genuine intention to gain advantage The degree to which you have actually gained advantage is irrelevant to the evaluation of your intentions or the type of breach.

-Your intentions:

-- Breach without genuine intention to gain advantage - The degree to which you have actually gained advantage is irrelevant to the evaluation of your intentions or the type of breach.

 Examples: Turning over the question paper or writing before the examination starts will usually be considered a low-level breach.

-Indicative elements of a medium level offence

-Your experience as a student, which relates to the expectation that you should be aware of the seriousness of your actions:

-- You are not in your first semester of a higher education course in the UK - You may have a previous disciplinary record of cheating in an examination or course test

-Type of breach:

-- Breach is more than technical.
-This may be evidenced by possession of, or access to any unauthorised materials, and/or failure to comply with instruction of invigilators acting in accordance with their reasonable suspicion. - Multiple breaches in the same examination or course test Your intentions: - Breach was not substantially premeditated or was a naïve attempt to gain advantage - The degree to which you have actually gained advantage is irrelevant to the evaluation of your intentions or the type of breach.
+Indicative Your experience as a student, which relates to the expectation elements that you should be aware of the seriousness of your actions: of a • You are not in your first semester of a higher education medium course in the UK level You may have a previous disciplinary record of cheating in offence an examination or course test Type of breach: Breach is more than technical.
+This may be evidenced by possession of, or access to any unauthorised materials, and/or failure to comply with instruction of invigilators acting in accordance with their reasonable suspicion.
+Multiple breaches in the same examination or course test Your intentions: Breach was not substantially premeditated or was a naïve attempt to gain advantage The degree to which you have actually gained advantage is irrelevant to the evaluation of your intentions or the type of breach.
 Examples: Possession of an electronic device such as a mobile phone will usually be considered a medium-level breach.

-Indicative elements of a high level offence

-Your experience as a student, which relates to the expectation that you should be aware of the seriousness of your actions:

-- You are not in your first semester of a higher education course in the UK and you are considered to be an experienced student. - You may have a previous disciplinary record of cheating in an examination or course test

-Type of breach:

-Breach is more than technical.
-This may be evidenced by possession of, or access to substantial unauthorised materials, and/or failure to comply with instruction of invigilators acting in accordance with their reasonable suspicion, and/or commissioning or otherwise allowing another person to pass themselves off as you.
+Indicative Your experience as a student, which relates to the expectation elements that you should be aware of the seriousness of your actions: of a high • You are not in your first semester of a higher education level course in the UK and you are considered to be an offence experienced student.
+You may have a previous disciplinary record of cheating in on exemination or exempt test an examination or course test Type of breach: Breach is more than technical.
+This may be evidenced by possession of or access to substantial unauthorised possession of, or access to substantial unauthorised materials, and/or failure to comply with instruction of invigilators acting in accordance with their reasonable suspicion, and/or commissioning or otherwise allowing another person to pass themselves off as you.
+Multiple breaches in the same examination or course test Your intentions: Premeditation.
+The degree to which you have actually gained advantage is irrelevant to the evaluation of your intentions or the type of breach. -- --